RAS06/RAS06/README.md

   <p> A very difficult <a href = "https://github.com/RCHS-Programming/guess-the-colour-RAS06"> JS Project </a> </p>
   <p> A <a href = "https://github.com/RCHS-Programming/sweet-scroll-website-RAS06"> satire website with A Very Cool Scroll </a> </p> <br> <br>

-  <p> Now that you've seen some of my okay works, I'm Riz.
-I like web development (because it's easier than using other languages).
-I'm just trying to make my way through High School at the time of writing this with some form of programming experience.
-I'm going to pursue this career path in the future (probably software development, seeing as it's harder than web development, it carries a higher wage). </p>
+  <p> Now that you've seen some of my okay works, I'm Rizwan.
+I'm a standard CS student.
+Looking to be a software dev.</p>

   <br>